timothyfisherphd/timothyfisherphd/README.md

 ### Hi there, I'm Timothy B Fisher 👋 - [website]

-## I'm a Graduate Student, Husband, LGBTQI+ Advocate, Health Communicator, and Researcher!!
+## I'm a Life-Long Student, Husband, LGBTQI+ Advocate & Health Communicator

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other intrested in health research and communications!
 - 🥅 2021 Goals: Contribute more to Githib and post more of my work.
-- ⚡ Fun fact: I am Bisexual and love to travel!
+- ⚡ Fun fact: I love to travel and been to over 12 countries!

 ### Connect with me: